mcocam/shiny_karyoploter/README.md

 Here is the Dockerfile code that deploys the application via port 80.
 You need to place Docerfile outside shiny_karyoploter folder.
 If you change folder name or if you want to change the exposed port, feel free to change the configuration accordingly.

+Also, a ready to run docker image can be found on: <a href = 'https://hub.docker.com/r/marccocamoreno/shiny_karyoploter' target = '_blank'>Docker hub</a>

 **Dockerfile**
 ```
 # Get last R version available